Implementing pharmacy-based testing options for HIV, Hepatitis C, and Syphilis in Newfoundland & Labrador, Alberta, and Nova Scotia.

 Led by researchers in the School of Pharmacy at Memorial University and in the Faculty of Pharmacy and Pharmaceutical Science at the University of Alberta, the pilot APPROACH Study ("A New APPROACH to HIV Testing: Adaptation of POCT for Pharmacies to Reduce risk and Optimize Access to Care in HIV") ended in 2017.

 The primary goal of this innovative study was to develop and implement an effective community pharmacy based HIV point of care testing (or “rapid” HIV testing) program aimed at reaching those at risk of HIV infection and those who had never been tested.
 Point of care testing (POCT) for HIV was offered in four community pharmacies in Newfoundland and Labrador (NL) and in Alberta (AB) from February through September, 2017.
-See study highlights

 The APPROACH Pilot Study was supported by the Canadian Institutes of Health Research (CIHR) and in-kind support from bioLytical Laboratories.
 Memorial University's Health Research Ethics Board and the University of Alberta's Research Ethics Office approved study protocols.